 - All requested documentation is provided and complete (including the assessment fee); and

 - A supervisor and co-supervisor are nominated (supervisors must comply with the MBA supervision requirements to be considered eligible) and are registered specialists in the same subspecialty as the training position; and

 - The training position is not primarily a service position.

 What are the fees for short term training in a medical specialty?

 You will pay a fee for the RACP to assess your application for short term training in a medical specialty.
 To pay your fee, you will need to submit your application to the RACP and you will be given instructions for the completion of online payment.
 See the Membership fees page for the current price to apply for short term specialist training.

 How do I apply?

-To apply for short term training in a medical specialty in Australia, you must review the guidelines for short term training in a medical specialty before following the below steps:
+To apply for short term training in a medical specialty in Australia, you must review the Short Term Training in a Medical Specialty - Guidelines for Applicants (PDF 0.1MB) before following the below steps:

 Find a training position